Getting Started Using a PIV

 If you need to buy a card reader for computers, you will need one that specifies support for ISO 7816.

 You can buy a card reader for personal use from a number of commercial online retailers.
 When buying card readers for your agency, you can use GSA Advantage to directly purchase the card readers.

-Before you buy a card reader, look around and ensure you don’t already have one.
-A large portion of government laptops have the card readers already, and desktops may have keyboards with readers built-in.
+Before you buy a card reader, look around and ensure that you don’t already have one.
+A large portion of government laptops already have card readers, and desktop computers may have keyboards with built-in readers.

 Mac OSX or Linux-based computers often don’t have card readers built in.
 If this is the case, find a card reader option that works for you.
 Let’s move on to middleware.

-For PIV credentials, middleware refers to the computer software or drivers which allow the computer to interact with the PIV credentials to support authentication, digital signatures, encryption, and integrations with your software tools.
+For PIV credentials, middleware refers to the computer software or drivers that allow the computer to interact with the PIV credentials to support authentication, digital signatures, encryption, and integrations with your software tools.

-Consider how to support your email client software, virtual private network software, and which browsers are used if you're choosing middleware for all your agency enterprise users.
+Consider how to support your email client software and virtual private network software, and think about which browsers are used if you're choosing middleware for all your agency enterprise users.